Hamiltonian anomalies from extended field theories: Wess-Zumino field theories

 \subsection{Wess-Zumino terms}

 We would like to explain here how Wess-Zumino field theories, when seen as anomaly field theories, can be used to describe certain anomalous building blocks of physical quantum field theories, namely the Wess-Zumino terms.
-We also mention how a certain class of such theories describe the anomalies of self-dual fields.
 See also \cite{Fiorenza:2013jz} for a long list of examples.

 \paragraph{General mechanism} Wess-Zumino terms in the physics literature appear as follows.
 Suppose that the structure $\mathsf{F}$ allows one to construct a differential cohomology class $c$ refining a characteristic class of degree $d+1$.
 For instance, if the characteristic class is a combination of Pontryagin classes of the tangent bundle, a Riemannian metric on the underlying manifold $M$, together with the associated Levi-Civita connection, allows one to construct a differential cocycle refining the characteristic class.
 More generally, if the characteristic class is a Chern-Weil class associated to a vector bundle $\mathcal{V}$ over $M$, a connection on $\mathcal{V}$ determines a differential cohomology class $c$ refining the Chern-Weil class.
 Typically, the structure $\mathsf{F}$ is such that the automorphism group ${\rm Aut}_{\mathsf{F}}(M)$ of an $\mathsf{F}$-manifold is non-trivial, but leaves the characteristic class invariant.
 In the two examples above, ${\rm Aut}_{\mathsf{F}}(M)$ corresponds to the subgroup of diffeomorphisms and gauge transformations of the connection on $\mathcal{V}$ that preserve the rest of the structure $\mathsf{F}$.